Welcome to

 The three epidemics I have experienced

-Today is the sixth day of the Lunar New Year, which should be a lively day.
-The Chinese people are consciously staying at home to fight against the new coronavirus.
-This spirit deserves praise from the world.
+Today is the sixth day of the Lunar New Year, which should normally be a bustling day.
+Yet the Chinese people are consciously staying at home to fight the novel coronavirus.
+This spirit deserves the world’s admiration.

-In 2003, when I was in the first grade of junior high school, an infectious disease called SARS suddenly broke out.
-I vaguely remember that General Secretary Hu Jintao had just taken office at that time.
-News about the fight against SARS was broadcast on TV every day.
-Several packets of traditional Chinese medicine appeared at home.
-The mint flavor was very strong, but I never drank it.
-What impressed me the most was that I had to wear a thick, hot and troublesome double-layer cotton mask when I rode to and from school every day, and took it off when I got to the classroom.
-At that time, there were no classes for nearly a month, but I had to go to school for self-study.
-Looking back now, I realize that technology has advanced so fast.
+In 2003, when I was in the first year of junior high school, an infectious disease called SARS suddenly broke out.
+I vaguely remember that General Secretary Hu Jintao had just taken office at the time.
+The TV broadcast news about the fight against SARS every day.
+Several packets of traditional Chinese medicine appeared at home, with a strong mint fragrance, though I never actually drank any of it.
+What impressed me most was having to wear a thick, hot, and cumbersome double-layer cotton mask every day while cycling to and from school, only taking it off once I reached the classroom.
+At that time, there were almost no classes for a month, but we still had to go to school for self-study.
+Looking back now, I realize how fast technology has advanced.

 In 2009, I was in my second year of college.
-I had completed my military training at the end of August and had just completed my dormitory registration in September.
-Bird flu broke out in the country.
-No one gave us masks at that time.
-I didn’t seem to wear a mask very much.
-I only knew that every time I entered the school, someone would take an infrared gun to measure my temperature.
-The school emptied out several buildings in the Liye Park and used them as isolation buildings.
-Anyone with fever symptoms had to be quarantined for a week.
+I had just finished military training at the end of August and completed dormitory registration in September when bird flu broke out across the country.
+No one handed out masks back then, and I don’t recall wearing one much.
+What I do remember is that every time I entered the campus, someone would point an infrared thermometer gun at my forehead.
+The school emptied out several buildings in Liye Park and converted them into quarantine facilities.
+Anyone with fever symptoms had to be isolated for a week.

-It was a coincidence that Xiaolong next door had a fever of 38.5°C at this time.
-I went to check and found that his pulse was slippery and rapid, and the fur was yellow and red with some thorns.
-I immediately scraped his Dazhui and Du vessels.
-After scraping for about 20 minutes, he felt a strong urge to defecate.
-After defecation, he felt refreshed all over his body.
-Two hours later, his body temperature was normal again.
-However, Brother Long is a real person, so he truthfully reported the situation to the counselor and went into isolation for a week.
-The school treats the quarantined students very well.
-Everyone is given a phone card and provides free nutritious meals three times a day.
-Life there is quite nourishing.
+As fate would have it, my neighbor Xiaolong came down with a fever of 38.5°C right around that time.
+I went to check on him and found a slippery, rapid pulse with a yellow-coated, red tongue body bearing small prickles.
+I immediately performed Gua Sha (scraping therapy) along his Dazhui point and the Du vessel.
+After about twenty minutes of scraping, he felt a strong urge to defecate.
+Once he did, he felt refreshed all over.
+Two hours later, his temperature was back to normal.
+However, Brother Long is an honest fellow—he reported the situation truthfully to the counselor and went into quarantine for a week.
+The school treated quarantined students very well: everyone received a phone card and three free nutritious meals a day.
+Life in quarantine was actually quite comfortable.

-A few days later, a handsome young man in the same dormitory also had a fever, showing typical symptoms such as aversion to cold, fever, cough, and a floating pulse.
-At that time, we did not want to be quarantined, so I prescribed him a large dose of Pueraria lobata decoction + 30g of Pediculus.
-Not long after drinking the medicine, he began to sweat, and his body temperature continued to rise.
-After he woke up, the sweat subsided and his body became cold.
-The symptoms disappeared, and he only felt weak.
-Afterwards, none of us had a fever again, and the epidemic was lifted after the National Day.
+A few days later, a handsome young man in the same dormitory also developed a fever, presenting with typical symptoms such as aversion to cold, fever, cough, and a floating, rapid pulse.
+At that time, none of us wanted to be quarantined, so I prescribed him a large dose of Ge Gen Tang (Kudzu Root Decoction) plus 30 grams of Qian Hu (Peucedanum).
+Not long after drinking the medicine, he began to sweat while his body temperature continued to climb.
+After he woke from a nap, the sweating subsided and his body cooled.
+The symptoms disappeared, leaving only a feeling of weakness.
+After that, none of us ran a fever again, and the epidemic was lifted following the National Day holiday.

-I still remember that in 2009, the school distributed boiled Chinese medicine to every student.
-The first one was boiled normally, and the second one was extracted.
-The color and taste of the extracted Chinese medicine liquid were different from the boiled medicine.
-I didn’t dare to drink it, so I used it to mop the floor.
+I still remember that in 2009, the school distributed prepared Chinese medicine decoctions to every student.
+The first batch was conventionally boiled, while the second was made by extraction.
+The color and taste of the extracted herbal liquid were noticeably different from the boiled version.
+I didn’t dare drink it, so I used it to mop the floor instead.

-According to data released by the country at the end of 2009, the bird flu epidemic caused about 120,000 confirmed cases across the country and about 20 million people in the United States.
-But I didn’t feel that the epidemic had a big impact on people’s lives at the time.
-Maybe it was because Tamiflu was effective against H1N1. . . . .
+According to data released by the government at the end of 2009, that bird flu epidemic caused approximately 120,000 confirmed cases nationwide, while the United States reported around 20 million infections.
+Yet at the time, I didn’t feel that the epidemic had much impact on people’s daily lives.
+Perhaps it was because Tamiflu was effective against H1N1…

-What has had a greater impact on me is that recently, there was a very severe wave of influenza in early 2019, and one family was affected by the flu.
-During an outpatient clinic in January, I saw 8 or 9 people with colds and fevers in the morning.
-After returning in the afternoon, I felt uncomfortable and developed a fever that night.
-This incident made me feel first-hand the dangers of occupational exposure and the importance of masks.
-As a traditional Chinese medicine practitioner, I always firmly believe that righteousness cannot be affected by internal evils.
-However, when you can use a mask to protect righteousness, why not use it?
+What affected me more personally was a severe wave of influenza in early 2019—entire families were coming down with it.
+During a morning outpatient session in January, I saw eight or nine patients with colds and fevers.
+When I returned in the afternoon, I started feeling unwell and developed a fever that very night.
+This experience gave me a firsthand understanding of the dangers of occupational exposure and the importance of wearing masks.
+As a practitioner of Chinese medicine, I have always firmly believed in the principle that “when upright qi resides within, pathogenic factors cannot invade.”
+But when you can use a mask to protect that upright qi, why wouldn’t you?

-The new coronavirus epidemic is spreading rapidly and the state control is strong, but no one seems to be distributing traditional Chinese medicine.
-History has proven time and again that in the face of unknown diseases, in addition to scientific prevention and control, timely intervention of traditional Chinese medicine is very important.
-Instead of waiting for self-healing, it is better to treat with traditional Chinese medicine.
-I believe that the front line will give us a satisfactory result.
+The current novel coronavirus epidemic is spreading rapidly, and the government’s response has been strong and decisive.
+Yet it seems that no one is distributing Chinese medicine this time.
+History has proven time and again that in the face of unknown diseases, in addition to scientific prevention and control, the timely intervention of traditional Chinese medicine is crucial.
+Rather than waiting for self-recovery, it is better to treat with Chinese medicine.
+I believe the frontline will deliver a satisfactory outcome.

 今天是大年初六,本应该是一个热闹非凡的日子,中国人民为了抗击新型冠状病毒都自觉在家,这种精神值得世界赞扬。